Econ Market Research

 • By Mode of Delivery:

-The mode of delivery for online cooking classes may be categorized as live virtual classes, on-demand classes, and hybrid classes.
-Live Virtual Classes allow a student to get in touch with chefs in real time, have questions answered on the spot, and get immediate feedback.
-These are the sessions which provide an immersion experience and will be engaging and interesting.
 The On-Demand Classes, conversely, enable flexibility because pre-recorded sessions can be accessed at any convenient time.
-This model is ideal for those who require a self-directed learning process.
+This model is ideal for those who require a self-directed lea ing process.
 Hybrid Classes will combine the features of both live and on-demand formats, thereby offering some sort of live interaction but still availing access to recorded lessons.
-This flexibility, therefore, would help reach an even larger number of students by accommodating various kinds of learning personalities and time allocations, hence generally making online cooking education appealing.
+This flexibility, therefore, would help reach an even larger number of students by accommodating various kinds of lea ing personalities and time allocations, hence generally making online cooking education appealing.

 • By Type:

-Online cooking classes are usually categorized into cuisine-specific classes, skill-based classes, health & dietary classes, and cooking for special occasions.
-Cuisine-Specific Classes focus on specific culinary traditions, such as Italian, Japanese, or Mexican, giving learners the expertise to master regional dishes.
-Skill-Based Classes aim to improve specific cooking techniques, such as knife skills, baking, or mastering particular cooking methods like grilling or sous-vide.
-Health & Nutrition Classes meet the global demand in specific diets, such as gluten-free, vegan, or keto diets, enabling students to cook dishes that will meet their dietary requirements.
+Health &, Nutrition Classes meet the global demand in specific diets, such as gluten-free, vegan, or keto diets, enabling students to cook dishes that will meet their dietary requirements.
 Cooking for Special Occasions classes cater to those who want to cook meals for occasions such as holidays, weddings, or parties, teaching students how to make tasty foods to serve for huge events or small soirees.

 • By Target Audience:

-The target audience for online cooking classes are individual consumers, professional chefs/restaurants, corporate clients, and families.
-Individual Consumers are usually home cooks looking to improve their skills or learn something new for pleasure.
-Professional Chefs and Restaurants may use them for staff training or to gain more expertise through specialized courses.
-Corporate clients have also been known to hold cooking classes as team-building or employee wellness programs that help people bond and enjoy each other's company while reducing the tension.
-Families may also take the courses together as ways of bonding as they learn how to prepare meals as family or even teach the kids some basic cooking skills.
+Corporate clients have also been known to hold cooking classes as team-building or employee wellness programs that help people bond and enjoy each other',s company while reducing the tension.
+Families may also take the courses together as ways of bonding as they lea how to prepare meals as family or even teach the kids some basic cooking skills.

 • By Subscription Model:

-The subscription model for online cooking classes is divided into three: pay-per-class, subscription-based model, and freemium model.
-In the Pay-Per-Class model, learners pay for individual classes, giving them flexibility and the ability to only pay for what they need.
-The Subscription-Based Model offers ongoing access to a library of classes for a recurring fee, providing learners with consistent value and continuous learning opportunities.
 This is a model targeted at committed students who are ready to explore different topics and upgrade their skills over time.
 The Freemium Model allows users to have access to a limited number of classes for free, upon a paid subscription that unlocks premium content.
 This will also attract new customers who may be interested in the classes before taking a paid version, thus working as a form of trial for paid offerings.

 • By Course Content:

 Different levels of course content are offered for online cooking classes, such as beginner classes, intermediate classes, and advanced classes.
 Beginner Classes are for people who have minimal or no previous experience in cooking, and these classes provide the foundational skills with simple recipes for beginners.
-Intermediate Classes are meant for people who have some experience in the kitchen but want to improve their techniques and learn more complex recipes.
+Intermediate Classes are meant for people who have some experience in the kitchen but want to improve their techniques and lea more complex recipes.
 Advanced Classes are designed for professional cooks who want to perfect their skills, try gourmet recipes, or explore specialties like fine dining or molecular gastronomy.
-This variety of classes at different levels allows the online platform to reach many different learners with content suited to their current level of expertise.
+This variety of classes at different levels allows the online platform to reach many different lea ers with content suited to their current level of expertise.

 • By Cooking Tools Used:

 Cooking classes can be further divided into which cooking tools used will be used, including basic equipment cooking and specialized equipment classes.
 Basic Equipment Cooking focuses on kitchen equipment available in most homes that may include knives, cutting boards, and standard pots and pans.
-Classes are for students who might not have these specialized tools or are just learning how to get the best out of what they do have in the kitchen.
-The Specialized Equipment Classes introduce students to professional tools such as stand mixers, sous-vide machines, or blowtorches, therefore, the more skilled cooks or those looking to learn new ways of cooking.
-Classes made available for each equipment category ensure that online platforms can outreach a broad audience, from novice cooks up to professional chefs.
+Classes are for students who might not have these specialized tools or are just lea ing how to get the best out of what they do have in the kitchen.

 • By Duration of Class: